 We worked with our partners at NHS National Services Scotland Information Services Division to deliver the programme.
 Our final annual report and infographics were published in March 2016.

 The report notes that alcohol harm in Scotland fell between 2003 and 2012.
 Parts of the Scottish Government’s alcohol strategy have contributed to this decline.

 The problems caused by alcohol in Scotland remain at a high level and in recent years associated harms have started to rise.
 The report provides recommendations of what more needs to be done to ensure improvements continue.
-This includes evidence in support of the introduction of minimum unit pricing and continued monitoring of alcohol consumption and price.
+This includes evidence in support of the introduction of minimum unit pricing and continued monitoring of key alcohol statistics.